 (HDL was first demonstrated by Prof. Joe Lyding of University of Illinois at Urbana-Champaign in 1994)

 At lower temperatures and with weaker bonding materials (mostly metals) more advanced atomically precise manupulation has been demonstrated.
-A very impressive example is an atomically precise memory (TODO: add link/ref)
+A very impressive example is an atomically precise memory (wiki-TODO: add link/ref)

 Note that this is all 2D ony !!